wknightbor/LPCdef/README.md

 LPCdef
 ======

-Control bits definitions suitable for LPC1114, LPC1112 and similar CPU.
+Control bits definition for bare metal programming suitable for LPC1114, LPC1112 and similar CPU.